Year: 2010 | Players: 2-5 | Minutes: 25 | Ages: 8+

 Remember that there are five colors that are numbered 1-5.
 When playing a card, you have to have the next number in sequential order for whatever color you lay down.
 If you guess wrong, then that card is discarded and one of the three fuse tokens is lost forever.
 Ideally, you want to get enough information to be sure that you are laying down the right cards.
 Of course, sometimes you just have to guess.

 There is no “losing” in Hanabi, but you want to get the highest score that you can.
 The game will end if you lose the last fuse token, the draw pile runs out, or if you are able to make all five fireworks.

 - The four variants included in the rule book are a great addition to the game.
-You will eventually figure out a strategy that can get you high scores in the standard game, but it gets A LOT tougher once you add one or more of the variants.
+You’ll eventually figure out a strategy that can get you high scores in the standard game, but it gets A LOT tougher once you add in one or more of the variants.
 It is an excellent challenge that takes the tension to another level.

 - Possibly the only people who shouldn’t get Hanabi are the ones who need theme in all of their games.
 There really is no theme in this game.
 Yes, it is a “fireworks card game,” but in reality you are just trying to help each other lay down the right cards.

 - It should also be pointed out that while there is plenty of cooperation in Hanabi, there is very little table talk (if you’re following the rules).
 That shouldn’t be an issue for most people, but it can take some getting used to.